Skip to main content

 Transportation

-Group transportation during the program will be provided in the form of pre-arranged charter bus services.
-This includes transportation to and from the Washington DC area airports, as well as field trips, excursions, and site visits.
-For some local activities, participants will be asked to use the public transit system for the Washington DC area.
-Some routes of Shuttle UM are accessible to participants and can be used to easily move around campus and explore the area as well.
+Group transportation during the program was provided in the form of pre-arranged charter bus services.
+This included transportation to and from the Washington DC area airports, as well as field trips, excursions, and site visits.
+For some local activities, participants used the public transit system in the Washington DC area as well as, some routes of Shuttle UM to explore campus.

 Contact the Host Institution